#include

 Hello from the Module!

-For projects that require importing macros, and also want to use modules, the recommended approach is to move the macros into dedicated files and #include
+For projects that require preprocessor macros, and also want to use modules, the recommended approach is to move the macros into dedicated files and use the preprocessor #include

-them where they’re needed in the traditional way.
+directive to access them in the traditional way.

 When we want to break up a large module into smaller chunks, we have two options.

-The notion of a submodule is not an official part of the C++ language, but it is something that is adopted by the community.
+The notion of a submodule is not an official part of the language, but it is widely adopted by the community.
 Module names can include .

 characters, and we use this to organize multiple modules into a hierarchy.
 For example, we can have a module called Math